Corporate Recruiter Jobs in USA with Visa Sponsorship

 Do corporate recruiters qualify for H-1B visa sponsorship?

 Yes, corporate recruiter positions typically qualify as specialty occupations requiring a bachelor's degree in human resources, business administration, psychology, or related field.
-The role involves specialized knowledge of recruiting practices, employment law, and talent acquisition strategies that justify H-1B classification.
+The role involves specialized knowledge of recruiting practices, employment law, and talent acquisition strategies that justify H-1B visa classification.

 What degree do I need to work as a corporate recruiter on a visa?